Wentzville, Missouri

 Wentzville is an exurb of St. Louis that is located in western St. Charles County, Missouri, United States.
-As of the 2020 census, the city had a total population of 44,372, making it the 15th largest city in Missouri.
-Wentzville has been the fastest growing city in Missouri, by percentage population increase, for two consecutive decades from 2000 to 2020.
-As the site of the Rotary Park, Wentzville is host to the St. Charles County Fair and the St. Louis Renaissance Festival.
+As of the 2024 U.S. Census Bureau estimates, the city had a total population of 48,646, making it the 15th-largest city in Missouri.
+Wentzville has been the fastest growing city in Missouri, by percentage population increase from 2000 to 2020.

 History

 Wentzville was laid out in 1855.
-The community has the name of the chief engineer of the Northern Missouri Railroad Erasmus Livingston Wentz.
+The community is named for Erasmus Livingston Wentz, who was the chief engineer of the Northern Missouri Railroad.
 A post office called Wentzville has been in operation since 1859.